Daios Cove Explorers kids club

 Returning home from Crete last month I peered over my shoulder at three sleepy heads in the back of the car, and asked my children so what was the best bit?

-The apple pie flavored villa! came one reply.
+The apple pie flavoured villa! came one reply.

 Making a movie at Scott Dunn Explorers! came another.